idbrii/unity-navgen/README.md

 ```

+# Example
+See the [example branch](https://github.com/idbrii/unity-navgen/tree/example) for a demonstration project.

 # Installation

 Copy the code to your project or add a dependency to your manifest.json to install as a package: